Villa Life in the Arcetri

 Costa di San Giorgio winds upward through the Oltrarno.
 By spring of 1908, Haweis rented a studio on the street while he and Loy lived in the Villino Ombrellino.
 On the same side of the Arno as the Arcetri area but a steep descent from the hill-top Villino Ombrellino when coming toward the city (and an arduous hike back up), the studio location likely helped prompt the couple’s subsequent move to the same street later that summer to a rented apartment.

 In 1910, Loy and Haweis bought a home at #54 midway up the hilly street and across from the Chiesa di San Giorgio (Church of Saint George).
-They purchased the home with the help of Loy’s father and after the birth of both Joella and their son Giles.
+They purchased the home with the help of Loy’s father (although, as was customary for the time, the house was in Haweis’ name) and after the birth of both Joella and their son Giles.
 They transformed the top floor, fronted by shuttered windows, into two studios (Burke 118)

 To find Costa di San Giorgio, cross the Ponte Vecchio into the Olr’arno area.
 One can then turn left soon after the bridge, onto the Via dei Bardi, running just above and parallel to the Arno.